digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/KEYDIY/KEYDIY.md

 ---
-description: Keyfob cloning instructions for the AU Falcon using a KEYDIY branded keyfob and programmer
+description: keyfob cloning instructions using a KEYDIY branded keyfob and programmer
 ---

 # Manufacturer Specific Instructions - KEYDIY